stamat/youtube-background/README.md

 [![npm version](https://img.shields.io/npm/v/youtube-background)](https://www.npmjs.com/package/youtube-background)
 [![CSS gzip size](https://img.badgesize.io/stamat/youtube-background/master/jquery.youtube-background.min.js?compression=gzip&label=gzip%20size)](https://github.com/stamat/youtube-background/blob/master/jquery.youtube-background.js)

-~~Another 100 liner in a form of a~~ simple script (or jQuery plugin) to facilitate YouTube embeds as a cover background using YouTube Embed API.

-I wrote this code several times over the years and never bothered to make it reusable.
-Now when I needed it again I could not even find where I wrote it last...

-Goodbye careless days...
-I'm getting old...
+> Create video backgrounds from a YouTube, Vimeo or video file links.

+This project started as a simple 100 liner jQuery plugin for YouTube video backgrounds.
+The idea behind it was to have a straightforward minimal way to add a YouTube video as a background for a div, or any other HTML element.
+It was intended to be used on hero and banner elements mostly.
+You would add a data attribute to the element, and the script would take care of the rest, no CSS required.

+Since it's creation has evolved to support Vimeo and video files as well.
+Numerous features were added out of necessity on other projects or by community requests.

+After numerous iterations and is now a fully fledged ES module that can be used with or without jQuery.
+It is also available as a standalone script.

 [DEMO HERE ➡️](http://stamat.github.io/youtube-background/)

-## Features

-* Play/Pause button
-* Mute/Unmute button
-* Video will pause when not visible
-* No CSS required
-* No longer jQuery dependant
+P.S.

+The future development of this project will most probably be moved to a new repo and going towards a custom element implementation (this is a maybe, I kinda like the factory class) and completely excluding jQuery.
+The goal will be to stay focused on the primary use case but to provide an extensive API for possible extensions.

 ## Installation

-### As a JS module
+### As a ESM module

-To install the package from NPM run the good old command
+To install the package from NPM run:
 ```
 npm install youtube-background
 ```

-To import it in your script add:
+Then import the script just like any other ESM module (if your bundler supports resolving `node_modules`, your import will look like this, otherwise you'll have to provide the full path to the script):

 ```
 import 'youtube-background';
 ```

-Don't forget to point your bundler to use `node_modules` as an include path.

-If you wish to use it as a jQuery plugin, make sure you import jQuery as well.
+If you are using a bundler and you wish to use this script as a jQuery plugin, don't forget to import jQuery too.

 ### Over CDN